Mr Herrick has stepped down from his post as chief financial officer with immediate effect, but will not leave the company formally until February 7.

 Mr Herrick will continue to be paid salary and benefits worth nearly £490,000 over a 12-month notice period, with up to £12,000 on top to cover legal fees.

-Debenhams said earlier this week that half-year pre-tax profits were expected to fall to around £85 million from £114.7 million the year before, after discounting ate into a dismal 0.1% like-for-like sales increase for the 17 weeks to December 28.
+Debenhams, which has 11 stores in Yorkshire, said earlier this week that half-year pre-tax profits were expected to fall to around £85m from £114.7m the year before, after discounting ate into a modest 0.1 per cent like-for-like sales increase for the 17 weeks to December 28.